Critical domain walls in the Ashkin-Teller model: Introduction

-There are different possibilities to define critical curves in the Ashkin-Teller model \cite{gamsacardy07,ps1,ps2,ps3}.
+There are different possibilities to define critical curves in the Ashkin-Teller model \cite{gamsacardy07,ps1,ps2,ps3,IR}.
 In the spin representation one can think about the domain walls between one spin and the other three, or the domain walls between two definite spins and the other two.
 It is obvious that at the Ising point the latter ones, if properly chosen, give the domain walls of the Ising model, so we will mainly focus on a ``symmetric'' choice recovering standard Ising interfaces on one of the two underlying $\Z_2$ systems, except at the Potts point where we consider also the former choice.
-From well-known results, the $\SLE$ drift at the Ising point is $\kappa=3$.
-At the FZ point there is a conjecture by Santachiara \cite{Santachiara} stating that the critical curves are related to $\kappa=\frac{10}{3}$.
+We should stress here that there is no direct connection between these interfaces and the domain walls of the orbifold Gaussian free field theory.
+The contour lines of Gaussian free field theory are related to a different kind of interfaces discussed in \cite{IR}.
+As was recently proven in \cite{chelkak}, the $\SLE$ drift of the ``symmetric'' choice at the Ising point is $\kappa=3$.
+At the FZ point there is a prediction by Santachiara \cite{Santachiara} stating that the critical curves are related to $\kappa=\frac{10}{3}$.
 Finally, at the four-states Potts model the common belief is that the $\SLE$ drift is $\kappa=4$.
-In this paper we examine the above conjectures and we also systematically study the ``symmetric'' choice of the domain walls.
+Except the Ising case (for which now there is a mathematical proof) there is no definite argument showing the specific connections of the above predictions to particular interfaces.
+In other words we do not know exactly to which specific interfaces the above predictions, coming from scaling-limit arguments, should be associated.
+In this paper we examine the above predictions indirectly and we also systematically study the ``symmetric'' choice of the domain walls.
 Our method is based on calculating the fractal dimension of the introduced interfaces and comparing the results with those coming from checking Schramm's formula for the crossing probability.
+The most direct way to see the conformal invariance of the interfaces is using the inverse Loewner equation, finding the corresponding drift and comparing it with the Brownian motion for a normal $\SLE_{\kappa}$ and with more complicated stochastic processes for the $\SLE_{\kappa,\rho,\rho}$.
+However, it is difficult to get results with high accuracy by working directly with the $\SLE$ equation: a numerically more accessible way is to rule out the possibility of having $\SLE_{\kappa}$ by just calculating the crossing probability and checking it against Schramm's formula.

 The structure of the paper is as follows: in the next section we fix the notations and give the outline of the numerical procedure; in the third section we calculate the fractal dimension of the interfaces in the region between the Ising and the four-states Potts models; the fourth section is a check of Schramm's formula for the introduced interfaces; finally, in the last section we summarize our findings and also make some comments about possible exact formulas for describing them.